-A Standup meeting is a self-explanatory term.
+The term is actually self-explanatory.
 It is about the meeting where all attendees are standing.
 The meeting allows coming together to update each other on their status, set priorities, and get help with possible obstacles.

 The main idea of the standing format is that standing up rather than sitting down will stimulate you to keep the meeting short and to the point.